-Prerequisites: Completion or concurrent enrollment in a course in the discipline
+Prerequisites: Completion or concurrent enrollment in a course in the discipline Class Hours: 3 to 33 work experience hours as arranged

 Provides on-the-job learning to enhance course work under the direct supervision of faculty and industry supervisors.
 Both supervisors provide feedback and written evaluation.
 Some meetings and workshops may be required as part of the course.
 To take this course, contact the Career Transfer Center, (805) 378-1536.
+May be taken for a total of four (4) times for credit.
 (Same course as WEXP M20.)
 Applies to Associate Degree.
 Transfer credit: CSU